GluuFederation/docs-gg-prod/docs/source/uma-tutorial.md

 ### Configure Plugin on Service

-Configure Gluu-UMA-PEP with UMA scopes and resources.
-See more details in the [Service Plugin docs](/plugin/gluu-uma-pep/#configure-service-plugin-using-gg-ui).
+Configure Gluu-UMA-Auth and Gluu-UMA-PEP with UMA scopes and resources.
+See more details in the [Service Plugin docs](/plugin/gluu-uma-auth-pep/#configure-service-plugin-using-gg-ui).

 - Resource registration for **claim_service**.
 ![claim_gathering](img/15_claim_gatering_uma_expression.png)